 Thomas Fowell Buxton (1786-1845)

 The slave trade had been abolished in 1807, but many wished for a complete abolition of slavery.
 Working with William Wilberforce, Buxton founded the Society for the Mitigation and Gradual Abolition of Slavery in 1823.
+This would later become the Anti-slavery Society.
 Two years later, on Wilberforce's retirement, Buxton assumed the leadership of the campaign in Parliament.
-He campaigned tirelessly until the passing of the Slavery Abolition Act in 1833 that ended slavery in Britain and its colonies.
-Nonetheless, slavery was still a major activity in many parts of the world.
+He campaigned tirelessly until the passing of the Slavery Abolition Act in 1833 that would outlaw slavery in Britain and its colonies by 1838.
+Nevertheless, slavery continued to be a major activity in many parts of the world.
 In 1839, Buxton published The African Slave Trade and Its Remedy which advocated diplomacy with African nations to end the slave trade.
 The British government accordingly sent a mission to Niger but, in Buxton's view at least, it was a failure.
 Reputedly worn out by the affair, Buxton died in 1845.
 He was created a baronet in 1840.
-There is a monument to him in Westminster Abbey.
+He was buried in Overstrand in Norfolk and there is a monument to him in Westminster Abbey.

 © Brycchan Carey 2002